AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 Parsing the JSON relies upon understanding the inherent positional array alignment in the response.
 Each entry in the `rows` array contains one dimension value.
 For `variables/daterangeday`, one entry is shown per day, in the order of `columns.columnIds`, as specified in the request.

-For example, in the Report API response example above, note the `columnIds`:
+For example, in the Reporting API response example above, note the `columnIds`:

 ```json
 "columns": {